19hours/sg-statutes/Acts/Professional Engineers Act.md

 (b) by order suspend the registered professional engineer from practice for a period of not more than 2 years;

-(c) by order impose on the registered professional engineer a penalty not exceeding $10,000;
+(c) by order impose on the registered professional engineer a penalty not exceeding $50,000;

+[Act 36 of 2017 wef 15/01/2018]

 (d) by writing censure the registered professional engineer; and

 (e) make such other order as the Disciplinary Committee thinks fit.

-(3) In addition to its powers under subsection (2), the Disciplinary Committee may order the registered professional engineer concerned to pay to the Board such sum, not exceeding $10,000, as the Disciplinary Committee thinks fit in respect of the costs and expenses of and incidental to any proceedings against him under this Part.
+(3) In addition to its powers under subsection (2), the Disciplinary Committee may order the registered professional engineer concerned to pay to the Board such sum, not exceeding $50,000, as the Disciplinary Committee thinks fit in respect of the costs and expenses of and incidental to any proceedings against him under this Part.

+[Act 36 of 2017 wef 15/01/2018]

 (4) Where the Disciplinary Committee finds that the registered professional engineer has not been convicted or guilty of any of the matters referred to in subsection (1)(a) to (e), the Disciplinary Committee shall order that the complaint or information be dismissed.